aidudezzz/deepbots/docs/index.rst

 .. note::

-..
-This project is under active development.
+   The documentation site is under active development.

 Contents
 --------